What is the Statement of Cash Flows?

 Focusing on net income without looking at the real cash inflows and outflows can be misleading because accrual-basis profits are easier to manipulate than cash-basis profits.
 In fact, a company with consistent net profits could potentially even go bankrupt.

-There are two methods by which cash flow statements can be presented:
+The two methods by which cash flow statement (CFS) can be presented are the indirect method and direct method.

 If the three sections are added together, we arrive at the “Net Change in Cash” for the period.